richarvey/techshift-modernise/content/page/lab8.md

 The objective of this lab is to decouple the thumbnail creation from our server so it does not block the user using the site.

-As we will be using a SNS (Simple Notification Service) topic to handle adding a new image message to the thumbnail generators queue, we can easily add other actions when a new image is uploaded.
+As we will be using an SNS (Simple Notification Service) topic to handle adding a new image message to the thumbnail generators queue, we can easily add other actions when a new image is uploaded.
 We will be adding machine learning and AI by using the Amazon Rekognition service to process our images and generate tags.
 This lab includes:

 - Update our CloudFormation Template to include an SNS topic, an SQS queue and the Lambda processor
 - Update our site code to remove the thumbnail creation logic and publish a message onto the SNS topic